Admiral Radley

 Admiral Radley is an American indie rock band based in California, formed in late 2009 by members from the bands Grandaddy (Jason Lytle and Aaron Burtch) and Earlimart (Aaron Espinoza and Ariana Murray).
 Admiral Radley released their debut album, I Heart California, on July 13, 2010 on their label The Ship.
 A decade later the EP ADRAD Radio was released on July 3, 2020.

 History

 Originally, the band name was going to be Grandimart or Earlidaddy, a combination of both band's names.
-However, they decided to name the band after a man they met at a museum in Los Angeles.
+However, they decided to name the band after a man they met at a museum in Los Angeles who introduced himself as Admiral Radley.
+After helping him with a splinter in his thumb they told them about their new band and said they thought of the name "Earlidaddy".
+The man remarked that that is a terrible name and said they should call them self's Admiral Radley.